bash-bastion/basalt/docs/how-to/local-projects.md

   State: Up to date
 ```

-You'll notice a `basalt_packages` directory has been created.
+You'll notice a `.basalt` directory has been created.
 Since the project is now installed, let's use it

 Create a `script.sh` file